jeffreyadams/atlasofliegroups-docs/tutorial/video_2B/blocks.rst

 forms of :math:`Sp(4,\mathbb R)`.
 The last row gives the block sizes for the split group.

-Recall that blocks is where the Kazshdan-Lusztig polynomials live.
-Also a block is a singleton if and only if the representation is irreducible.
+Recall that a block is a singleton if and only if the representation is irreducible.

 Now do something similar for the real forms of ``E8`` ::